pedrokappaa/openc3-cosmos-gs/README.md

 ## Setting up a new COSMOS project

 After installing OpenC3 COSMOS and launching the GUI, a demo plugin comes already installed in the project template to help the user get accomodated to the platform capabilities.
-We will leverage the downloaded project template for our application, however, a clean start is desired, so before implementing any developments, the demo plugin should be disabled:
+We will leverage the project template for our application, however, a clean start is desired, so before implementing any developments, the demo plugin should be disabled:

-1. Go to `/cosmos-project` folder and open `.env` file;
+1. Go to `/openc3-cosmos-gs` folder and open `.env` file;

 2. Comment `OPENC3_DEMO` variable on line 6:
 ```bash